-Don’t Let What You Know Limit What You Can Imagine If you’ve been frustrated by the hard work of making change happen in your organization, you’re not alone.
+Don’t Let What You Know Limit What You Can Imagine If you’ve been frustrated by the hard work of making organizational change happen in your company, you’re not alone.
 That’s why this interview with BILL TAYLOR, co-founder of Fast Company magazine, may be a compelling read for you.
 Beginning with his work at Fast Company, Bill had a front row seat to the revolution in management and competition driven by technology.
 He’s met and profiled the mavericks and rule breakers who have achieved outsize success by taking a different path.
 In his latest book, Simply Brilliant: How Great Organizations Do Ordinary Things in Extraordinary Ways, Bill gives his audience the best new examples of people and companies who are using groundbreaking new ideas and techniques to compete, innovate, and succeed.
 The book won many honors including “Best Strategy & Leadership Book of 2016” by 800CEORead.
-Read here as Bill and I discuss his book and the success stories he encountered in the process of writing it.
+Read here as Bill and I discuss his book and the success stories he encountered in the process of writing it his book.